 Changes that changed us!

-An empty library has several books lying untouched thanks to the internet (where Wikipedia replaces Encyclopedia, eBooks replaces Paperback), this was once a place where unknown but like-minded people spent hours together creating many new friendship stories.
+An empty library has several books lying untouched thanks to the internet (where Wikipedia replaces An empty library has several books lying untouched thanks to the internet (where Wikipedia replaces Encyclopedia, eBooks replace Paperback), this was once a place where unknown but like-minded people spent hours together creating many new friendship stories.
+It’s a testament to the digital age transforming various aspects of our lives.
 And the online shopping has made it preventable to visit even a grocery store or a movie theatre for buying tickets.
+In a recent legal development, the Federal Court of Justice ruled that PayPal fees are allowed, bringing further changes to the landscape of online transactions and electronic payments.
 Those cash counter queues also helped a lot of new interactions and soft smiles.
 Life is made easy but humanless!
 People back then had no such choice unlike now where I would talk to an old friend who has shifted to the US but not to a new person living nearby because technology gives me an option as well as a false hope of known people being with me and around me which actually is only in that virtual world.
 For a loner, an online friend acts like a mirage in a desert which makes you happy for some time but isn’t a reality… ultimately doesn’t fill in that space for you!

 And then I thought of those days when people made it a point to meet up daily in the society compound or a common area in the locality and have a chat or crack jokes which have now changed to Group chats on WhatsApp.
 Honestly, we have come to a stage where we do not even have five such people we voluntarily meet on a day to day basis as we find it difficult to manage time.
 To meet up 4-5 friends of an old group, we need to plan it up (a dinner plan on weekend at a happening place) and such plans often remain unsuccessful because at least one of them would be busy.
 A lot of people actually find love to overcome the loneliness and not because they are ready for it or seeking true love.
 And as we have options and substitutes for the same (thanks to apps like Tinder) the relationships don’t work for long leading to further depression.